tumile/hadoop-notes/01-HDFS.md

   - see more: https://issues.apache.org/jira/browse/HADOOP-4539

 ## API

 - Hadoop has an abstract notion of filesystems, of which HDFS is just one implementation
 - org.apache.hadoop.fs.FileSystem represents the client interface to a filesystem in Hadoop
   - there are implementations for Local, HDFS, WebHDFS, FTP, S3, Azure...

 ## Read flow

-- Client here loosely refers to both the user application and the client library interacting with HDFS
+> "Client" here loosely refers to both the user application and the client library interacting with HDFS

 - Client calls NameNode using RPC to get blocks locations, i.e DataNodes hosting them
 - DataNodes are sorted by their proximity to the client
   - if the client itself is a DataNode (e.g. in a MapReduce task), the local block is read first